zenbeam/shubham-dataviz/critique-by-design.md

 ### User interviews

 I prepared a short script to focus on broad comprehension and first impressions.
-The table below is adapted from the HTML feedback file and summarizes responses from three different participants.
+The table below summarizes the most striking responses from three different participants.

 ### Interview feedback